CMASCenter/pcluster-cmaq/README.md

 ```

 ## Copy the input data from a S3 bucket (this bucket is not public and needs credentials)
+### Note you do no need to copy the data from the S3 Bucket - you can IMPORT the data from the S3 Bucket location when you use an /fsx volume, this import is done in the yaml file prior to creating the cluster.
 ## set the aws credentials
-##  If you don't have credentials, please contact the owner of this github project.
+##  If you don't have credentials, please contact the manager of your aws account.

 ### Verify that the /fsx directory exists this is a lustre file system where the I/O is fastest